lukmanr/CLVPipelines/run/README.md

 ### Running the pipelines using Kubeflow Pipelines UI

-If you provisioned the lightweight Kubeflow Pipelines deployment, the KFP UI is available at the URL printed at the end of the Kubeflow Pipelines deployment process.
-You can also retrieve it using the following command:
+If you provisioned the lightweight Kubeflow Pipelines deployment, the KFP UI is available at the URL that can be retrieved using the following command:

 `echo "https://"$(kubectl describe configmap inverse-proxy-config -n kubeflow | grep "googleusercontent.com")`